Hostile Takeover

 If this was an inspector drone sent to evaluate her, J needed to impress them or risk falling even further in the eyes of management.

-If this was a drone sent to assist the disassembly effort, they’d only leave if they had second thoughts about joining J’s team, and she needed a competent coworker.
+If this was a drone sent to assist the disassembly effort, they’d only leave if they were having second thoughts about joining J’s team, and she needed a competent coworker.
 She had to change their mind.

 And otherwise…